Star Entertainment Group: 2025: Bankruptcy speculations

 The share price saw a catastrophic 40% sell-off between 8 and 11 January 2025, becoming the worst performing business on the ASX, only selling for over a dime.
 This followed a release of a very bleak financial report over the previous quarter, particularly that it burned through $100 million in the quarter, and fears the company has a 50-50 chance of collapsing into voluntary administration by the end of February.
 Angus Hewitt, an equity analyst at Morningstar, Inc., cites weak consumer sentiment and restrictions such as mandatory carded play as significant factors.
 There are also fears that its portfolio will be divested or shuttered, with the Queen's Wharf, Brisbane precinct opening just the previous August, as well as that the company collapsing will wipe out investors or workers.
 The Queensland Government has said that it is in talks to support the South East Queensland workers should something happen, but has ruled out intervening on the actual company.
 Two out of three Star properties operate in Queensland.

 The share price bumped up to $0.13 on 13 January after mystery speculators bought up shares of the company, amid an otherwise dismal day on the stock market after inflationary revelations.

 On 17 January as part of last minute negotiations with stakeholders to prevent collapse, the company has asked the NSW and Queensland Governments for tax breaks - which they have previously denied the company - and placed itself in safe harbour, a move that protects the directors from insolvent trading whilst they grapple with refinancing the company without using an external administrator.

-By February of 2025, it was reported by Sky News Australia that Star Entertainment “could enter administration within a week”.
+By February 2025, it was reported by Sky News Australia that Star Entertainment “could enter administration within a week”.
 The company has been unable to secure enough cash to offset it’s liquidity crisis.
 Ross Greenwood who is the business editor at Sky News reported “Sources close to the financially troubled Star Entertainment have revealed to us that the company could enter administration within a week as its cash reserves again run dry”.
 The company would need an immediate cash injection in order to remain solvent.
 Later that month Oaktree Capital Management offered a $650 million loan to help refinance the company's debt.